 The fee structure of the concession right agreement with the petroleum company is based on the actual number of developed gas stations and associated standard annual concession fee for each developed gas station.
 Each gas station has its specific lease term starting from the time when it is actually put into operation.
 The calculation of rental payments is based on how many months the gas stations are actually put into operation during the year and the standard annual concession fee determined based on the location of the gas station.
 Accordingly, each gas station is treated as a separate lease and rental payments are recognized on a straight-line basis over its lease term.
-The amount of annual concession fee to-be-paid is determined by an actual incurred concession fee or a fixed minimum payment.
+The amount of annual concession fee or a fixed minimum payment.